-After doing our best to give our lovely bartender tennis elbow with how often we were asking her for refills, I realized that I was falling into a trap that I had warned you, the reader, against in my very first column.
+After doing our best to give our lovely bartender tennis elbow with how often we were asking her for refills, I realized that I was falling into a trap that I had warned you, the reader, against in .
 I was relying too much on the beers offered on tap and neglected the bottle selection!

 Once I got over the shame of my omission, I asked the bartender if she could tell me what the best, most uncommonly ordered beer in the cooler was.
 She met this question with the level of confusion and slight annoyance that is to be expected at such an odd and vague request before she responded with the sentence that turned the night around: “Anything we offer in the liquor store, you can get at the bar.”

 And with that, she turned water (Miller Lite) into wine (McSorely’s Irish Pale Ale).
 A true beer miracle.
 Surely you didn’t think I’d go this whole column without making an awful Miracle pun, did you?